-Double click on EIR in the code and search for it using "search in files", ensuring that the search path starts at the highest level in the μ Tasker project, and using the search files of type .c and .h.
+IMASK is the interrupt mask in the EMAC.
+We can search for it in our project by using "search in files", ensuring that the search path starts at the highest level in the μ Tasker project, and using the search files of type .c and .h.

-It will be found in the code at several locations but also in the file M5223X.h, where it is defined as:
+It will be found in the code at several locations but also in the file ne64.h, where it is defined as:

-#define EIR (volatile unsigned long )(EMAC_BASE_ADD + 0x4) where EMAC_BASE_ADD is also define locally twice: #define EMAC_BASE_ADD ((unsigned char )(&ucM5223X.SimEMAC)) and #define EMAC_BASE_ADD (IPSBAR + 0x1000)
+''' #define IMASK (unsigned short)(EMAC_BASE_ADD + 0xc) where EMAC_BASE_ADD is also define locally twice: #define EMAC_BASE_ADD ((unsigned char )(&ucNE64.ucSimEMAC)) and #define EMAC_BASE_ADD 0x140 '''

-On the target, the register is located at an offset of 0x1000 from the IPSBAR (0x40000000) = 0x40001000 and when simulating it can be found in a structure called ucM5223X.
+On the target the register is there located at byte address 0x14c and when simulating it can be found in a structure called ucNE64.

-Double click on the word ucM5223Xso that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
-Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripheral divided into www.uTasker.com μTasker V1.2 - Tutorial for Coldfire M5223X sub-blocks.
-EMAC_ISR is in the sub-block SimEMAC so we also expand this sub-structure by clicking on the cross left of its name.
-If only the EMAC peripheral block is of interest this block can be dragged alone to the watch windows by selecting ucM5223X.SimEMAC and dragging this to there.
+Double click on the word ucNE64 so that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
+Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripheral divided into sub-blocks.
+IMASK is in the sub-block usSimEMAC so we also expand this sub-structure by clicking on the cross left of its name.

 In the sub-block you will see all of the EMAC registers listed in the order in which they occur in memory as well as showing their present values.
-Step the code (F10) and you will see that the content of EIR is change as the code resets the interrupt flag before sending an internal message defined by static const unsigned char EMAC_RXA_int_message[HEADER_LENGTH] = { 0, 0 , TASK_ETHERNET, INTERRUPT_EVENT, EMAC_RXA_INTERRUPT }; // define fixed interrupt event
+Step the code (F10) so that the first instruction is executed and you will see that the content of the IMASK register changes as the bit RXACIE is reset.